pittcsc/Documents/Constitution.md

 The Event Coordinator is responsible for planning activities run by Pitt CSC.
 He or she will set dates and manage a semesterly timeline and calendar and for each event will confirm location, food, speakers, promotional material, etc. In accomplishing this task, the he or she must coordinate with other officers.

-### Special Event Coordinator
+### Special Event Organizer

-The Special Events Coordinator is in charge of planning special events - especially events in collaboration with other organizations.
+The Special Events Organizer is in charge of planning special events - especially events in collaboration with other organizations.
 This means student orgs such as WiCS/KTP/RAS, the School of Computing and Information, and communication with any other body within the University.
 This includes coordinating interesting speakers and incentives for hackathon events.

 ### Public Relations and Communications Manager